dyreschlock/pocket-platform-images/README.md

- Platform Overrides for the Analogue Pocket
+# Platform Overrides for the Analogue Pocket

 This repository contains image and JSON overrides I've used for various cores on the Analogue Pocket.
 You can use them, too, if you'd like.

 I've separated my overrides into two categories: one for `arcade` cores, and a `home` category that contains overrides for consoles, handhelds, and computers.
+There are two additional home directories, `home-jp` and `home-pal` that contain different images for regional variants.
 To use these images and overrides simply download a release, or download the entire repository and copy the contents of the Platforms folder into your own Platform folder.
 Or, pick and choose what you'd like to use. :)

 The `pics` directory includes the raw PNG files I used to make the images.
 I have them all laid out below so you can take a quick glance at them and determine whether or not your want to use them.